 "By requiring employees to use appropriate, businesslike language in all electronic communications, employers can limit their liability risks and improve the overall effectiveness of the organization's e-mail and Internet copy in the process."

 -Excerpt from “Writing Effective E-mail,” by Nancy Flynn and Tom Flynn

-Ever get copied on an e-mail that does not apply to you?
+Ever get copied on an email that does not apply to you?
 Have trouble reading a message because there are so many recipients in the “To:” field?
-As a business professional, there are some simple rules to follow that will help you avoid looking like an amateur in the world of e-business communication.
+As a business professional, simple rules will help you avoid looking like an amateur in the world of e-business communication.

 So why all the rules?
 For one, it’s important to remain professional in company communications, both to appear competent to your customers, and because you never know who may intercept your mail.
 Second, emails that are to the point and easy to read are more efficient.
 Lastly, employees that understand email etiquette are less likely to put the company at risk.

 Despite the rapid growth and adoption of the technology, several misconceptions about MFT and its benefits still exist today.
 Here are the five primary misconceptions regarding MFT. ...
 More >>

 Everyone in marketing should be aware of several horizon-level revolutions, because they are about to be felt with a force that is difficult to overstate. ...
 More >>

 The coming year's trends will be focused on merging the real and virtual worlds, data intelligence gathering, and shifting to a digital business model. ...
 More >>